meta_pixel

 Summary

 Twice a day the River Thames recedes, revealing a muddy shoreline.
-Hobbyists known as mudlarks stroll the surface searching for objects that have found their way into the river over the centuries -- everything from ancient Roman jewelry to modern wedding rings.
+Hobbyists known as mudlarks stroll the surface searching for objects that have found their way into the river over the centuries, everything from ancient Roman jewelry to modern wedding rings.
 A new book about mudlarking describes the irresistible appeal of searching for treasures and the stories behind them.
-And: why do performers whisper the phrase Toi, toi, toi to wish each other well backstage before a show?
-Finally, what's the plural of octopus?
+Also, why do performers whisper the phrase toi, toi, toi to wish each other well backstage before a show?
+And, what’s the plural of octopus?
 Octopuses?
 Octopi?
-Or something else?
-Plus, schniddles vs. schnibbles, visiting vs. talking, fotched a heave, creature comforts, trade-last, a timely pangram, Doves Type, and a brain teaser about malapropisms.
+Something else?
+Plus, schniddles vs. schnibbles, visiting vs. talking, fotched a heave, creature comforts, trade-last, a timely pangram, Doves Type, a brain teaser about malapropisms, and more.
 Read full show notes, hear hundreds of free episodes, send your thoughts and questions, and learn more on the A Way with Words website: https://waywordradio.org/contact.
 Be a part of the show: call 1 (877) 929-9673 toll-free in the United States and Canada; worldwide, call or text/SMS +1 (619) 800-4443.
-Email [email protected].
+Email words@waywordradio.org.
 Copyright Wayword, Inc., a 501(c)(3) corporation.
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

 Transcript